Neuroburst/PowerTray/README.md

 I used some components from other open source softwares:
 - LibreHardware Monitor to detect more battery information
 - another PowerTray for Power Plan switching and fixing
-- Unlock-PowerCfg 1.1.0 for unlock power plans command
+- Unlock-PowerCfg 1.1.0 for unlocking power plans commands